-- The benefit start date beginning on and after December 1, 2016 is the month following the month of application if the child is otherwise eligible.
-There is no other retroactive coverage provision in CHIP, with the following exception: - o Infants for whom application is made within 31 days of birth, including the day of birth, may have retroactive CHIP coverage back to the date of birth. - The infant will be tested first for Medicaid coverage.
-If not Medicaid eligible, the infant will be tested for CHIP eligibility retroactive to the date of birth. - Prior to 12/01/2016, the CHIP start date was based on the date the case was authorized by a supervisor.
+- Children must be tested for Medicaid and fail to qualify solely due to household income before being tested for CHIP.
+(Children with third party health insurance are not eligible for CHIP and are therefore not tested for CHIP.) - The benefit start date beginning on and after December 1, 2016, is the month following the month of application if the child is otherwise eligible.
+There is no other retroactive coverage provision in CHIP, with the following exception: - Infants for whom application is made within 31 days of birth, including the day of birth, may have retroactive CHIP coverage back to the date of birth. - The infant will be tested first for Medicaid coverage.
+If not Medicaid eligible, the infant will be tested for CHIP eligibility retroactive to the date of birth.

+- Prior to 12/01/2016, the CHIP start date was based on the date the case was authorized by a supervisor.
 If a CHIP case was authorized by the 3rd day of the current month, eligibility could be established effective with the current month. - CHIP policy regarding pregnancy retains the following provisions: - The needs of an unborn are not counted in the CHIP household size for any child qualifying for CHIP.
-This is a Medicaid provision only. - o There is no deemed automatic coverage for an infant born to a CHIPeligible mother.
+This is a Medicaid provision only. - $\circ~$ There is no deemed automatic coverage for an infant born to a CHIP-eligible mother.
 An application for the newborn is needed.

-However, since the income liberalization exists for pregnant minors that allow all income of the pregnant minor to be disregarded, all pregnant minors are Medicaid eligible as outlined in 400.53, Pregnant Women (COE-088).
+However, since the income liberalization exists for pregnant minors that allow all income of the pregnant minor to be disregarded, all pregnant minors are Medicaid eligible as outlined in 400.17, Pregnant Women (COE-088).

-o An otherwise CHIP-eligible minor who is pregnant at the time of application must be coded in MEDS as pregnant and MEDS will approve the pregnant minor in Medicaid COE-088 for the expected duration of her pregnancy and post-partum period.
-MEDS will transfer the minor back to CHIP at the conclusion of her post-partum period unless her 12-month protected period of eligibility has expired, in which case a full review is due.
+An otherwise CHIP-eligible minor who is pregnant at the time of application must be coded in MEDS as pregnant and MEDS will approve the pregnant minor in Medicaid COE-088 for the expected duration of her pregnancy and post-partum period.